ysyk2021/the-resilient-entrepreneur-turning-setbacks-into-opportunities-and-learning-from-mistakes-to-build/src/chapter-6-2.md

-Chapter 6: Adapting to Change: Leveraging Change as an Opportunity for Growth
+Leveraging Change as an Opportunity for Growth
 =============================================================================

 While change can be challenging, it can also present opportunities for growth and innovation.
 In this chapter, we will explore techniques for leveraging change as an opportunity for growth.